-advisable to check on terminology in your jurisdiction for isolation/quarantine/shelter-in-place/stay-athome orders to ensure use of relevant language];
+[Note: It is advisable to check on terminology in your jurisdiction for isolation/quarantine/shelter-in-place/stay-at-home orders to ensure use of applicable language.]

-(E) An employee's need to take care of a child or other family member when the care provider of such individual is unavailable due to a public health emergency, or if the child's or family member's school or place of care has been closed by a local, state or federal public official or at the discretion of the school or place of care due to a public health emergency, including if a school or place of care: (i) is physically closed but providing virtual learning instruction; (ii) requires or makes optional virtual learning instruction; or (iii) requires or makes available a hybrid of in-person and virtual learning instruction models; or

-(F) An employee's inability to work because the employee has a health condition that may increase susceptibility to or risk of a communicable illness related to the public health emergency including, but not limited to: age, heart disease, asthma, lung disease, diabetes, kidney disease, or a weakened immune system.
+- (D) An employee's need to take care of a child or other family member when the care provider of such individual is unavailable due to the public health emergency, or if the child's or family member's school or place of care has been closed by a local, state or federal public official or at the discretion of the school or place of care, including if a school or place of care: (i) is physically closed but providing virtual learning instruction; (ii) requires or makes available a hybrid of in-person and virtual learning instruction models; or - (E) An employee's inability to work because the employee has a health condition that may increase susceptibility to or risk of a communicable illness related to the public health emergency including, but not limited to: age, heart disease, asthma, lung disease, diabetes, kidney disease, or a weakened immune system.